 After a disaster, many people want to volunteer their services or donate money or goods.
-The Federal Emergency Management Agency (FEMA) provides information and tips on volunteering and donating responsibly after a natural disaster.
+Get tips from the Federal Emergency Management Agency (FEMA) on volunteering and donating responsibly after a natural disaster.

 Do not just "show up" to volunteer assistance.
 This actually makes things harder for responders.
-The following groups and organizations provide information on helping survivors of natural disasters:
+Instead, learn how you can help after a disaster through the following groups and organizations:

 - American Red Cross - Volunteers help provide disaster relief, including clean water, hot meals, and shelter to families and communities.

 - AmeriCorps (Corporation for National and Community Service) - This federal agency partners with volunteers to support disaster recovery efforts.

 - National Voluntary Organizations Active in Disaster (NVOAD) - Register with a member organization to help assist communities affected by disasters.

 - Salvation Army - This international organization partners with volunteers to help disaster survivors with immediate emergency response, long-term recovery efforts, and more.

 - The Corporation for National & Community Service - Search for volunteer opportunities in your community, including disaster relief services.

 Avoid Charity Fraud